jddunn/tenets/docs/CLI.md

 - `--session`, `-s`: Use session for stateful ranking
 - `--stats`: Show ranking statistics
 - `--verbose`, `-v`: Show detailed debug information
-- `--copy`: Copy file list to clipboard
+- `--copy`: Copy file list to clipboard (also enabled automatically if config.output.copy_on_rank is true)

 **Examples:**